banflam/personal-website-astro/src/pages/dva.md

 And with a certain amount of ambition, I felt that I could power through the learning curve and go directly from zero to "someone who knows AWS" by skipping the introductory "AWS Cloud Practitioner" stage and certification.

-Of course, I was also just browing the excellent and useful r/AWS subreddit where the Certified Developer Associate certification came up often as the top choice as a first certificate.
+Of course, I was also just browsing the excellent and useful r/AWS subreddit where the Certified Developer Associate certification came up often as the top choice as a first certificate.

 ## Resources I used